 Explain the materials and techniques that you use.
 Discuss things like noise and disturbance, work schedule, whether the client will lend you a house key, etc.

 The owner will also appreciate it if you give them regular updates of the job and process.

 - Food and drinks.
 It’s unacceptable to ask the house owner for a treat or beverage.
-How about if they offer some?
+What if they offer some?
 Here, it’s recommended not to refuse but don’t be greedy – just a small piece of cake and one cup of coffee is enough.

 It’s best if you bring your own sack and drink to consume in your breaks.
-We recommend Asian herbs to boost your health.
+We recommend a natural approach to using herbs to boost your health.

-- Talks with the homeowner.
+- Talk with the homeowner.
 As a maintenance worker, your job doesn’t involve personal conversations with the person who has hired you.
 It’s good if you avoid political or religious talks, too.

 A solid tip is to listen to your client and politely change the topic.

 - Keep pets away.
 It’s okay to have contact with a pet on your working lot, but only if the homeowner allows you and as long as it doesn’t hinder your task.

 - Private areas of the house.
 It’s forbidden to enter bedrooms and other spaces, where you don’t have a job to perform.

 And if the problem you need to fix is in an actual private area, enter only after permission is given.